feelosophy13/incomeGenderAnalysis/README.md

 <strong>Note:</strong> "Men and women" from here and on refer to individuals who have never married.

 <h3>Sample sizes</h3>
-After subsetting for individuals who have never married, there were more men (5414) than women (4312) in the dataset.
+After subsetting for individuals who have never married, there were more men (5414) than women (4312) in the dataset.<br />
 ![Alt text](./images/individuals_who_never_married_by_income_and_gender.png)<br />

 <h3>Age difference between genders</h3>
-There didn't appear to be any significant age difference between men and women in the dataset, both in means and in medians.
+There didn't appear to be any significant age difference between men and women in the dataset.

 Average age of men who never married: 28.4<br />
 Average age of women who never married: 28.5<br />